Introducing Pro Bono Coaching Initiative

 "I slept and I dreamed that life is all joy.
 I woke and I saw that life is all service.
 I served and I saw that service is joy."

 - Kahlil Gabran

 You entered into the coaching profession because you wanted to make a difference in the lives of individuals, professionals, leaders, and more.
 What if you could increase your impact by coaching the organizations that are in a position to change the world?

-ICF Oregon Charter Chapter is sponsoring the Pro Bono Coaching Initiative to pair coaches with nonprofit leaders to provide no-cost coaching services.
-We believe that by making coaching available to nonprofit organizations in our communities, we can both serve our communities and elevate the profession of coaching throughout Oregon.
+ICF Oregon Charter Chapter is sponsoring the Pro Bono Coaching Initiative to pair volunteer coaches with nonprofit leaders.
+We believe that by making coaching accessible to nonprofit organizations in our communities, we can both serve our communities and elevate the profession of coaching throughout Oregon.